ddev/ddev/docs/content/users/topics/hosting.md

 !!!warning "Experimental Feature!"
     This is not a replacement for scalable, managed hosting.
 It’s unknown how much traffic it can handle in a given environment.
-!!!warning "Let's Encrypt support not directly compatible with Traefik router"
-    `ddev config global --use-letsencrypt` is not directly compatible with the Traefik router, but it [can be configured using Traefik docs](https://doc.traefik.io/traefik/https/acme/).

 One of DDEV’s experimental features is lightweight hosting with Let’s Encrypt for HTTPS support.
 You can run DDEV on a public web server, point DNS to it, and use it as a limited hosting environment.